zacwong2151/tp/docs/DeveloperGuide.md

 1. User requests to list all events
 2.  iVolunteer shows a list of events
 3. User requests to delete a specific event in the list
-4.  iVolunteer deletes the person
+4.  iVolunteer deletes the event

     Use case ends.